 · Cutting and Polishing.
 Once the diamond has been created, it's cut into the desired shape and polished using the same tools, processes, and expertise as mined diamonds.

-How Much of My Loved One’s Carbon is in My Diamond?
+How Much of Your Loved One's Carbon Is in the Final Diamond?

 Eterneva’s memorial diamonds use a mix of personal carbon extracted from the cremains of the deceased person and generic carbon from other sources.
 Both the personal carbon and the generic carbon undergo the same HPHT process described above to ensure the samples are pure.